Franconeri et al. 2021

 • Plot your data!

-(Figure 2 from Franconeri et al. 2021).
+Franconeri et al. (2021).
 Fig. 2.
 A summary of the power and limits of visual data processing.
 The two columns on the left show a quick reference guide to channels that can depict data visually and common illusions for each channel.
 The column in the center presents a summary of how visual statistics are powerful.
 The two columns on the right illustrate how comparisons are severely limited and present a set of design techniques that focus viewers on the “right” ones.

-(Figure 2 from Franconeri et al. 2021).
+Franconeri et al. (2021).
 Fig. 2.
 A summary of the power and limits of visual data processing.
 The two columns on the left show a quick reference guide to channels that can depict data visually and common illusions for each channel.
 The column in the center presents a summary of how visual statistics are powerful.
 The two columns on the right illustrate how comparisons are severely limited and present a set of design techniques that focus viewers on the “right” ones.

 Visual dimensions for representing quantity